icgrp/ese532_handouts/_sources/hw2/homework_submission.md

         of `Filter_horizontal` is unrolled completely, draw a Data Flow Graph (DFG) of the body of the loop over `i`.
 You may ignore index computations (i.e. only include the compute operations (multiply, accumulate and shift) that work on `Input`).
 Index computations are operations used to calculate the index to be used with a pointer to get an element.
 For e.g. `4*i` in `foo[4*i]` is an index computation.
 When drawing the DFG, consider `LOOP3` in isolation, ignoring the other loops.
-    3. Assuming that the operations in the DFG execute sequentially, count the total number of compute operations.
-Using this number, estimate the average latency in cycles of `Filter_horizontal`.
-Assume that each operation takes one clock cycle at 4.7 GHz.
+    3. Assuming that the operations in the DFG execute sequentially, count the *total* number of compute operations involved in the execution of `Filter_horizontal` (consider how many times the compute operations in the DFG will run, when taking the other loops into account).
+Assuming that each operation takes one clock, estimate the average latency in cycles of `Filter_horizontal`.

         ```{hint}
         This should be a simple calculation, and it won't necessarily match what you found in {numref}`example-table-1`; we'll be working on that